-227. TRENT: For a start you can tell us what you were doing in the cemetery.
+227. TRENT: For a start, you can tell us what you were doing in the cemetery.
 Does this have anything to do with your husband’s research?

 228. CATHERINE: I guess it’s no secret anymore.
 It made quite the splash in the papers: “Scientist’s wife tries to have husband committed.”
 My husband was working on a process aimed at reanimating dead tissue.
 His hope — our hope really, since I worked as his chief collaborator — was that we would be able to reverse the effects of degenerative diseases involving cellular death; some forms of dementia, leprosy, advanced forms of gangrene.
 Our research seemed promising at first but it all came to nothing in the end and it looked like we were going to have to close down.

 I moved to have him declared mentally unfit when Todd and the other students came to see me with frightening tales of animated dead bodies.
 He hadn’t found a way to restore dead tissue but he had discovered a way to animate it.
 He brought in cadavers and was somehow getting them to respond to simple commands administered via electrical signals.
-However, he was unable to control them at range.
+However, he was unable to control them at any significant range.

 I understood the principles — electrical signals can make dead muscles twitch, etc. — particularly early enough after death — but when the kids found me…

 229. TODD: (OFFENDED AT BEING CALLED A KID) Hey!